bobpeers/Alteryx_SDK_Zip/README.md

 ## Outputs
 Sucessful operations will be output to the O-Output.
 The full path to the extracted file is appended to the incoming stream.
+If there are no compressed files fed into the tool there will be no output.

 ## Example Workflow
 Map the filepath in the tool configuration and set the extraction path and overwrite options.